Professional, teaching and research staff appointments

 - They are evaluated by a panel of HR Operations staff who have been trained in using the HAY job evaluation methodology at weekly Job Evaluation review meetings.
 The purpose of these meetings is to achieve a consistent approach to job evaluations across the College.

-- Level D/E Academic and Research and Level 6/7 Professional Services Job Family roles should be forwarded to the relevant HR Partner in the first instance for evaluation.
+- Senior Academic (Reader & Professor level) and Levels 6/7 Professional Services or Learning & Teaching Job Family roles should be forwarded to the relevant HR Partner in the first instance for evaluation.

 How do I request that a job be evaluated?

-asap and, at the latest by 12 noon each Friday, so that it can be considered at the next meeting (meetings take place every Tuesday morning).
+Email your Job Description & Person Specification and Organisation chart to the Job Evaluation Panel by 12 noon on Friday, so that it can be considered at the following week’s meeting (meetings normally take place every Tuesday).